snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 Each test build is initialized with `PUBLISH_ARG` that takes `no-publish`.
 Although, the promotion build is initialized with the same `PUBLISH_ARG` value (merely to install and build the package), however it changes to `temp-publish` afterward.

 In this way, while the tests are executed - a package with a temporary version is published into npm.
 Just to clarify, the version is defined like `0.0.0-ce1b410bc1328c72df5d75d672335a37`.

+_**Note:** The temporary package is a feature that allows us to examine our changes and actually use them unofficially in other projects._